Jorge Meireles

-Jorge Monteiro Meireles (born 4 April 2004) is a Portuguese professional footballer who plays as a forward or winger for Primeira Liga club Estrela da Amadora.
+Jorge Monteiro Meireles (born 4 April 2004) is a Portuguese professional footballer who plays as a forward or winger for Liga Portugal 2 club AVS.

 Club career

 Jorge Meireles signed his first contract with FC Porto in June 2020—after a season long spell with Padroense FC where he scored 8 goals in 22 games—tying him to the club until 2023.

 He made his professional debut for FC Porto B on the 28 November 2021, replacing Mor Ndiaye as his side were down by 3 goals against Feirense, in a Liga Portugal 2 game that eventually ended in a 3–2 away loss.

 While making his first steps with FC Porto reserve, Meireles was a regular starter with Porto under-19s in the national competition and the UEFA Youth League, as his side that was top of a pool that included AC Milan, Liverpool and Atlético Madrid until the last round, when the Portuguese side eventually missed the knockout phase.

 In the summer of 2025, Meireles joined Primeira Liga club Estrela da Amadora, signing a three-year contract.